What’s a High-Asset Divorce?

 - Real Estate

-How Are High Net-Worth Divorces Different?
+How Are High Net-Worth Divorces Different Than a Standard Divorce?

 These divorces follow the standard divorce process but generally involve high net-worth professionals, business owners, and those with substantial financial holdings.
 And when these marriages end, it is not uncommon for one spouse to lack the same financial stability as their Ex.